SoftwareAG/c8y-docs/content/reference/smartrest-two-bundle/smartrest-two.md

 Several changes in the functionality have been made:

-* Templates no longer contain IDs of objects (instead, IDs will be resolved by for example, MQTT ClientId)
+* Templates no longer contain IDs of objects (instead, IDs will be resolved by, for example, MQTT ClientId)
 * Managed objects can be created and retrieved directly with external IDs
 * Creating request templates now uses JSON path (like response templates)
 * Support for lists in responses